HIP70890/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
-To load the data into the R environment, I am going to take the contents from the Github branch as a starting point, which includes the activity monitoring data inside a zip-compressed file.
+To load the data into the R environment, I am going to take the contents from the GitHub branch as a starting point, which includes the activity monitoring data inside a zip-compressed file.

 The following steps have to be performed from there: